nonkung51/IntentParser/README.md

 * [Making chatbot in python](https://medium.com/@nonthakon/making-a-chatbots-in-python-67e9e6a8317b) <=== making a chatbot. check it out!

 ## Contributing
-This module is contributing by alone myself(nonkung51).
+This module is contributing by myself(nonkung51).
 If you want to contributing just contact me!

 ## Authors